TraSCE: Trajectory Steering for Concept Erasure: Introduction

 More recently, researchers have shown the ability to jailbreak text-to-image concept erasure methodologies \cite{tsai2023ring,chin2023prompting4debugging,yang2024mmadiffusion,zhang2024generate,pham2023circumventing}.
 These jail-breaking methodologies find harder prompts that do not directly contain identifying information of the concept that needs to be erased, thus bypassing the security measures.
 Previous defenses \cite{gong2024reliable,gandikota2024unified,gandikota2023erasing,lu2024mace,zhang2024forget,kumari2023ablating,heng2024selective,schramowski2023safe,yoon2024safree} work well when prompted with the concept or synonyms of the concept, but fail when prompted with prompts that do not directly mean the concept.
 They focus on removing the ability of a particular set of prompts to generate a particular type of images, but this does not necessarily remove the ability of the model to produce such images when prompted differently.
 In this paper, we study how to evade jail-breaking approaches such that the model cannot produce the concept even when prompted with phrases that do not directly imply the concept.

-Since a model owner can control the generation process, it is sufficient to guide the denoising process away from the space represented by a particular concept.
-Current approaches in this direction focus on negative prompting which replaces unconditional scores in classifier-free guidance with scores from negative prompts.
+Since a model owner can control the generation process, it is practical to guide the denoising process for avoiding a particular concept.
+Current approaches in this direction focus on negative prompting, which replaces unconditional scores in classifier-free guidance with scores from negative prompts.
 However, this does not guarantee that we will push the trajectory away from the space pertaining to a particular concept, as we will show in this paper.

-To address this issue, we propose two techniques.
-Firstly, we propose a modification of the conventional negative prompting procedure.
-We argue that conventional negative prompting has an issue in its formulation (in particular, when applied to the concept erasure task).
-We provide a simple corner case where an adversary prompts the model with the same prompt as the negative prompt that is set by the model owner.
-In this case, conventional negative prompting guides the denoising process towards the negative prompt (which is the concept we want to erase).
-Thus, we update the way it is computed by guiding it towards an unconditional score instead of the score from the negative prompt when this is the case.
+To address this issue, we propose TraSCE, a method for concept erasure that consists of two techniques.
+Firstly, we propose using a specific formulation of negative prompting, which is different from a widely used one.
+We argue that the widely used negative prompting strategy has an issue in its formulation (in particular, when applied to the concept erasure task).
+We provide a simple corner case where the widely used negative prompting does not work well as our motivation for the first technique.
 Secondly, we propose localized loss-based guidance to steer the trajectory so that our modified negative prompting technique works more effectively.
-In our preliminary experiments, we had observed that even with our modified negative prompting technique, adversarial prompts could still successfully generate the concept we wanted to avoid.
-We hypothesize that this is because adversarial attacks find prompts that do not directly imply the concept and these do not completely align with the negative prompt, bypassing the negative guidance.
-To address this issue, we introduce localized loss-based guidance that guides the trajectory in a way such that we align the adversarial prompt with the negative prompt if it is semantically close enough.
-We specifically design our loss-based guidance to not affect a trajectory when the input prompt is unrelated or semantically far away from the concept we want to remove.
+In our preliminary experiments, we had observed that even with the modified negative prompting technique, adversarial prompts could still successfully generate the concept we wanted to avoid.
+We hypothesize that this is because adversarial attacks find prompts that do not directly imply the concept and do not completely align with the negative prompt, bypassing the negative guidance.
+To address this issue, we introduce a localized loss-based guidance that further steers the trajectory to alleviate this issue.